Early Middle Japanese: Writing system

 Early Middle Japanese was written in three different ways.
 It was first recorded in Man'yōgana (万葉仮名), literally "ten thousand leaves borrowed labels", in reference to the Man'yōshū poetry anthology and the "borrowing" of the kanji characters as "labels" for the sounds of Japanese.
 Certain Chinese characters were borrowed to phonetically spell out Japanese sounds.
 Cursive handwriting gradually gave rise to the hiragana (平仮名, "flat/simple borrowed labels") and Buddhist shorthand practices of using pieces of kanji to denote the sounds then developed into the katakana (片仮名, "partial/piece borrowed labels").

-It is worth noting that the man'yōgana in each cell only indicates one possible option for spelling each Japanese mora – in the table above, each chosen character is the direct origin of the corresponding modern hiragana.
+It is worth noting that the man'yōgana in each cell only indicates one of many contemporary options for spelling each Japanese mora – in the table above, each chosen character is the direct origin of the corresponding modern hiragana.
 See also Hentaigana for a fuller description of how multiple hiragana could be used to spell a single sound.
 Also note that hiragana forms were not standardized at that time.

 Although man'yōgana specify different kanji to represent voiced phonemes versus unvoiced phonemes, it is not until the Meiji period that we see standardized usage of the dakuten diacritic ゛ to explicitly mark voicing for hiragana and katakana.

 Japan officially adopted simplified shinjitai (新字体, "new character forms") in 1946 as part of a round of orthographic reforms intended to improve literacy rates.
 The so-called kyūjitai (旧字体, "old character forms") are equivalent to Traditional Chinese characters, and these forms were the ones used in historical man'yōgana.
 Modern transcriptions of classical texts are predominantly written in shinjitai.
 To avoid unnecessary ambiguity, quotes from classical texts would be written in kyūjitai.